im2nguyen/envo/README.md

 ## envo - Mask your environment variables

-`envo` is a CLI tool that masks/obscurates your environment variables.
+`envo` (environment variable obscuration) is a CLI tool that masks/obscurates your environment variables.

 ### Use case